tc39/notes/es6/2015-01/jan-29.md

 Possible new text

-ECMAScript is now one of the world’s most widely used programming languages; it has been adopted not just by browsers but also for servers and embedded applications, and has become a compilation target for other languages.
+ECMAScript is now one of the world's most widely used programming languages; it has been adopted not just by browsers but also for servers and embedded applications, and has become a compilation target for other languages.
 The 6th edition provides the most extensive set of enhancements to ECMAScript since the 1st edition.

 It is now a comprehensive general purpose programming language.